 Wondering which is the best value for you?

-With iFit Coach (which works on both machines) you can row famous world waterways or even take a high-energy studio workout from your machine console.
+With iFit Coach (which works on both machines) you can row famous world waterways.
+You can even take a high-energy studio workout class from your home.

 So what’s the difference between these two models?